-The District of Saanich and City of Victoria will respect and support the

-- Municipal staffThe municipalities will endeavour to: - 8.4.1 Provide logistical support for Assembly activities, including venue booking, providing food, and additional supports as needed; - 8.4.2 Provide expertise and access to existing strategic plans, plan, financial and other documents; and. - 8.4.3 Give careful and timely consideration to the Citizens' Assembly's Final Reportfinal report.

-Provide logistical support for Assembly activities, including venue booking, food, and additional supports as needed.
+- The District of Saanich and City of Victoria will respect and support the independence and integrity of the Assembly - The role of the municipal elected officials and staff is to support will remain at arm's length during deliberations of the Citizens' Assembly. - Municipal staff The municipalities will endeavour to: - 8.4.1 Provide logistical support for Assembly activities, including venue booking, providing food, and additional supports as needed; - 8.4.2 Provide expertise and access to existing strategic plans, plan, financial and other documents; and. - 8.4.3 Give careful and timely consideration to the Citizens' Assembly's Final Reportfinal report. - Provide logistical support for Assembly activities, including venue booking, food, and additional supports as needed.
 The District of Saanich and City of Victoria will respect and support the independence and integrity of the Citizens' Assembly.